Enabling the African Innovator

 The next steps

-The progress of the product hasn’t been exponential but there has been some progress.
+The progress of the product through the beta launch wasn’t exponential but there was some progress.
+All campaigns posed to have a reward disbursement problem, so education about the reward-based system to both types of users on the platform proved to be paramount.
 The next design stages will focus on features that could improve the user acquisition rate.

 Version 3 of the app will enable open access to the general public and enable the users to interact on it better.
-I wouldn’t be working actively on this design full-time, I instead will continue to use it as a medium to train newbie designers that I mentor.
+Going forward I wouldn’t be working actively on moving each pixel of the design full-time, instead, I will continue to use the product as a medium to train new designers that I mentor.

 Check out some more designs